praekeltfoundation/contentrepo-base-flow/Browsable FAQs/QA/flows/Browsable FAQs.md

   content_body = content_data.body.body.text.value.message
   variations = content_data.body.body.text.value.variation_messages

+  # Find and apply gender variation
   gender_variations =
     filter(variations, &(&1.profile_field == "gender" and &1.value == contact.gender))

   content_body = if(count(gender_variations) > 0, gender_variations[0].message, content_body)

+  # Find and apply relationship variation
+  # Relationship stored on the contact is different to the one on the CMS, so translate between them
   relationship_mapping = [
     ["single", "single"],
     ["in a relationship", "in_a_relationship"],
     ["it's complicated", "complicated"],
+    ["empty", ""],
     ["", ""]
   ]